Stress is our body’s way of letting us know we’re under pressure and is a natural response to challenging or threatening situations.

 If you’re finding that stress is becoming unmanageable, it’s important to get help if you need to, whether that’s talking to your doctor, mental health professional, or a therapist.

 If time is in short supply, you may find speaking with a therapist online is more convenient.
-BetterHelp is one online counseling platform that connects people to a therapist that matches their unique profile and needs.
+There are a plethora of online therapy platforms that can connect you with a therapist that matches your unique profile and needs.
 You can chat with your therapist in the comfort of your own home at a time that suits you.

 - 10 stress busters [Internet]. nhs.uk.
 2021 [cited 11 May 2021].
 Available from: https://www.nhs.uk/mental-health/self-help/guides-tools-and-activities/tips-to-reduce-stress/